ibeliuha/log-replication-service/README.md

 ### Supported features:
 * configuration of response delay timer
 * setting any number of secondary server replicas using only configuration parameters
-* *write concern* - number of acnowledgments received by master from secondaries to acnowledge client of successful message delivery
+* *write concern* - number of acknowledgements received by master from secondaries to acknowledge client of successful message delivery (default set to quorum)
 * *healthcheck* - master server ping its secondaries every *N* seconds in order to check their status
 #### 2023-10-14
 - backward synchronization (after new secondary registered master sends all his messages to it)